MicrosoftDocs/sql-docs/docs/master-data-services/custom-index-master-data-services.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-  Custom indexes create a non-clustered index on one attribute (single index) or on a list of attributes (composite index), in an entity.
+  Custom indexes create a nonclustered index on one attribute (single index) or on a list of attributes (composite index), in an entity.
 Generally indexes improve the performance of querying process.
 For more information about SQL Server indexes, see [Indexes](../relational-databases/indexes/indexes.md).

 ## Type of Indexes
  You can create the following types of multiple custom indexes for each entity.